 On making a home: a few questions

-"It seems to me that, whether it is recognized or not, there is terrific frustration which increases in intensity and harmfulness as time goes on, when people are always daydreaming of the kind of place in which they would like to live, yet never making the place where they do live into anything artistically satisfying to them." -Edith Schaeffer
+they would like to live, yet never making the place where they do live into anything artistically satisfying to them." -Edith Schaeffer

 Lately I've been in a bit of a quandary about my decorating style.
 Not that I don't like what I have; it's been so fun collecting things slowly.
 Everything has a story and a process of how it got here.
 It's not all coordinated but if it feels cohesive enough, (or of it's a couch that paid less then $10 for!)
 I can easily forgive it for not being perfect.
 My quandary comes in that lately I've start to think that maybe being a good and responsible wife actually means investing in some things of value - rather then always buying the biggest score at the next auction.
+Living a Beautiful Life by Alexandra Stoddard is one of my favorite books.
+I found it when I was much younger, still living in my mother's house, and I didn't realize how much it has influenced me until I picked it up again in the past few days.

 Either that woman is reading my mind or else she has greatly impacted the way that I think.